-Mr. Paisal Tarasansombat, the Company's authorized director and Chief of Executive Officer, and Mr. Somjate Tretarnthip, the Company's authorized director and Chief Finance Officer, each person is director and holding 4 percent of its total issued and paid up shares in aforesaid the company, Mr. Komsan Tarasansombat, the Company's authorized director and Executive Vice President - Operations, brother of Mr. Chamnan Tarasansombat who is authorized director and major shareholders of CONNEX as well as one of the top ten shareholders of the Company by holding 8.40 percent of its issued and paid up shares.
+Mr. Paisal Tarasansombat, the Company's authorized director and Chief of Executive Officer, and Mr. Somjate Tretarnthip, the Company's authorized director and Chief Finance Officer, are director and holding 4 percent of its total issued and paid up shares in aforesaid the company, Mr. Komsan Tarasansombat, the Company's authorized director and Executive Vice President - Operations, is brother of Mr. Chamnan Tarasansombat who is authorized director and major shareholders of CONNEX as well as one of the top ten shareholders of the Company by holding 12.99 percent of its issued and paid up shares.